kakone/VLC.MediaElement/README.md

 ## Added properties
 There are some added properties compared to the classic MediaElement :
+- DeinterlaceMode : the deinterlace mode (Bob, Mean, Linear, X, Yadif, Yadif2x, ...) - only works if HardwareAcceleration is set to false.
 - HardwareAcceleration : a value indicating whether the hardware acceleration must be used or not.
-- DeinterlaceMode : the deinterlace mode (Bob, Mean, Linear, X, Yadif, Yadif2x, ...) - only works if HardwareAcceleration is set to false.

 On VLC.MediaTransportControls :
+- AvailableDeinterlaceModes : the deinterlace modes to show in the deinterlace menu.
 - Content : you can add some content over the video.
-- AvailableDeinterlaceModes : the deinterlace modes to show in the deinterlace menu.
+- ControlPanelOpacity : it's more beautiful when the control panel is not opaque :)
+- CursorAutoHide : a value that indicates whether the mouse cursor must be hidden automatically or not.
+- IsDeinterlaceModeButtonEnabled : a value that indicates whether the user can choose a deinterlace mode.
 - IsDeinterlaceModeButtonVisible : a value that indicates whether the deinterlace mode button must be shown or not.
-- IsDeinterlaceModeButtonEnabled : a value that indicates whether the user can choose a deinterlace mode.
-- ControlPanelOpacity : it's more beautiful when the control panel is not opaque :)

 ## Download
 [![NuGet](https://img.shields.io/nuget/v/VLC.MediaElement.svg)](https://www.nuget.org/packages/VLC.MediaElement)